Drinking water: Quality

-According to the World Health Organization's 2017 report, safe drinking water is water that "does not represent any significant risk to health over a lifetime of consumption, including different sensitivities that may occur between life stages".
+According to a 2017 World Health Organization report, safe drinking water is water that "does not represent any significant risk to health over a lifetime of consumption, including different sensitivities that may occur between life stages".

 According to a report by UNICEF and UNESCO, Finland has the best drinking water quality in the world.

 Parameters to monitor quality

-Parameters for drinking water quality typically fall within three categories: microbiological, chemical, physical.
+Parameters for drinking water quality typically fall within three categories: microbiological, chemical and physical.

-Microbiological parameters include coliform bacteria, E. coli, and specific pathogenic species of bacteria (such as cholera-causing Vibrio cholerae), viruses, and protozoan parasites.
+Microbiological parameters include coliform bacteria, E. coli, and specific pathogenic species of bacteria (such as cholera-causing Vibrio cholerae), viruses and protozoan parasites.
 Originally, fecal contamination was determined with the presence of coliform bacteria, a convenient marker for a class of harmful fecal pathogens.
 The presence of fecal coliforms (like E. Coli) serves as an indication of contamination by sewage.
 Additional contaminants include protozoan oocysts such as Cryptosporidium sp., Giardia lamblia, Legionella, and viruses (enteric).
 Microbial pathogenic parameters are typically of greatest concern because of their immediate health risk.